S3-working-group/s3-practical-guide/docs/all.md

 **Driver:** A person’s or a group's motive for responding to a specific situation.

-**Effectiveness (principle):** *Devote time only to what brings you closer towards achieving your organization’s overall objectives,* so that you can make the best use of your limited time, energy and resources.
+**Effectiveness (principle):** **Devote time only to what brings you closer towards achieving your organization’s overall objectives**, so that you can make the best use of your limited time, energy and resources.

-**Empiricism (principle):** *Test all assumptions you rely on, through experiments and continuous revision,* so that you learn fast, make sense of things and navigate complexity as effectively as you can.
+**Empiricism (principle):** **Test all assumptions you rely on, through experiments and continuous revision**, so that you learn fast, make sense of things and navigate complexity as effectively as you can.

-**Equivalence (principle):** *Involve people in making and evolving decisions that affect them,* so that you increase engagement and accountability, and make use of the distributed intelligence toward achieving and evolving your objectives.
+**Equivalence (principle):** **Involve people in making and evolving decisions that affect them**, so that you increase engagement and accountability, and make use of the distributed intelligence toward achieving and evolving your objectives.

 **Evolve (v.):** to develop gradually.